IvyTechSE/ivy-engineering-challenge/docs/submission-guide.md

 - Your final commit is pushed to the default branch in your submission repository.
 - The required `README` sections are present.
 - Any required run/test commands are included and accurate.
-- Your repository URL has been shared through the expected submission channel.

 ## Scope Expectations

-- Suggested effort: 3-5 hours coding and up to 45 minutes documentation/prep.
 - A partial implementation is acceptable if your assumptions and tradeoffs are clear.
 - Favor engineering quality over feature count.